Gateleg table

-A gateleg table is a type of furniture first introduced in England in the 16th century.
-The table top has a fixed section and one or two hinged leaves, which, when not in use, fold down below the fixed section to hang vertically.
+A gateleg table or gate-leg table is a type of furniture first introduced in England in the 16th century.
+The tabletop has a fixed section and one or two hinged leaves, which, when not in use, fold down below the fixed section to hang vertically.

+Description

-As such, gateleg tables are a subset of the type known as a dropleaf.
+Gateleg tables are a subset of the type known as a dropleaf.
 The hinged section, or flap, was supported on pivoted legs joined at the top and bottom by stretchers constituting a gate.
 Large flaps had two supports, which had the advantage of providing freer leg space in the centre.
-The earliest gateleg tables of the 16th and 17th century were typically made of oak.
+The earliest gateleg tables of the 16th and 17th centuries were typically made of oak.